awi-response/ckanext-apgc_theme/README.md

    config file (by default the config file is located at `/etc/ckan/default/ckan.ini`).

 4. Restart CKAN.
-For example if you've deployed CKAN with Apache on Ubuntu:
+For example if you've deployed CKAN with supervisor on Ubuntu:

-     sudo service apache2 reload
+     sudo service supervisor restart

 ## Config settings

 None at present

-**TODO:** Document any optional config settings here.
-For example:

-	# The minimum number of hours to wait before re-checking a resource
-	# (optional, default: 24).
-	ckanext.apgc_theme.some_setting = some_default_value

 ## Developer installation